-Black Brook Preserve is a lightly trafficked loop trail located near Windham, ME.
+Black Brook Preserve is a lightly trafficked loop trail located near Windham, Maine.
 The trail is rated as moderate and primarily used for hiking and snowshoeing.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash